 If you are still smoking it is important that you give up.
-Smoking speeds up the process of hardening of the arteries and clamps down on the small collateral vessels (extra blood vessels which help to take blood around a blocked artery) reducing the amount of blood and oxygen going to the muscles.
+Smoking speeds up the process of hardening of the arteries and clamps down on the small collateral vessels (extra small blood vessels that are attached to the main arteries), reducing the amount of blood and oxygen going to the muscles.
 There is scientific evidence that your bypass graft is more likely to fail if you continue to smoke.
 There is help available to everyone who wants to give up smoking.
-You can access this via your GP or local stop smoking service (You can contact the Quit Squad on freephone 0800 328 6297).
+You can access this via your GP or local stop smoking service.

-Exercise
+Exercise - Walking

 There is evidence that people who take regular exercise develop better circulation.
-Walk at an easy pace until you experience pain and stop.
-Continue again when the pain disappears.
+Walk at an easy pace until you experience pain then stop and continue again when the pain disappears.
 Try to walk a little further each day and you should find that the distance you can manage without pain steadily increases.

-If overweight, try to lose some, you can discuss weight loss and diet with your GP or practice nurse.
-If you have high cholesterol you will need a low fat diet, statin therapy may be considered by your GP.
+If you are overweight, try to lose weight.
+If you require help with weight reduction or diet you can discuss this with your GP or dietitian (if you have access to one at your GP surgery).
+If you have high cholesterol you will need a low-fat diet.